wmitchell-cambria/API/README.md

     % ./gradlew test

 ### Integration Testing
-Tests that access the database utilize the src/test/resources/hibernate.cfg.xml configuration file.
+Tests that access external resources such as the Database or that require the Dropwizard framework to be spun up.
+These tests are often longer running tests and are therefore seperated from unit tests for TDD purposes.
+The database utilize the src/test/resources/hibernate.cfg.xml configuration file.
 Edit this file to utilize a local testing database.

 Use the gradlew command to execute the test task:

     % ./gradlew integrationTest

+### Functional Testing
+Functional tests are tests that run against a complete environment.
+These are sometimes called QA or Acceptance tests.
+Functional Tests cannot be ran without all the dependent systems running.
+These tests are typically ran against a pre-production environment to verify both the code and the enviornment.

+Functional tests have a configuration file that is defaulted to the config/testConfig.yml.
+Local configurations are overwritten by creating a local copy on your disk and setting the TEST_FILE_PATH environment variable to the file path.

+Use the gradlew command to execute the functional task:

+    % ./gradlew functionalTest

 ### Commiting Changes

 Before commiting changes to the reporsitory please run the following to ensure the build is successful.